Mathematics

 We are employing an academic progression model template, prior to GCSE studies, as Clare Mount utilises a generic spectrum progression approach to "life without levels".
 Please view our documents below for our "Spectrum steps" in mathematics.

-In addition, we are exploring "Growth Mindset" as an area to enable students to improve on their performances.
+In addition, we utilise "Growth Mindset" thinking as an area to enable students to improve on their performances.

 "Cultural capital is also referred to where possible.